parrt/msds692/README.md

 **TEMPORAL COORDINATES.** Tue Oct 13, 2020 - Thur Dec 1, 2020 (No lecture Dec 3)

 There are lectures on Tuesday and Thursday each week from 10am - 12 noon California time.

+* Live lecture: Tue and Thur 10:00AM - 12Noon

-Immediately following the lecture is "supplemental lab time" where Terence is available on demand for help with exercises from the lecture.
+Terence is generally available on-demand for help with exercises from the lecture or projects, even on weekends.

-* Live lecture: Tue/Thur 10:00AM - 12Noon
-* Supplemental lab time: Tue/Thur 12Noon - 1pm
-* Live Q&A session: Tue/Thur 6PM-7PM<br/>(e.g., 9AM in Beijing, 6:30AM Mumbai)

 Exams: